rukundob451/rukundob451/README.md

 - 🌱 I’m currently learning ...flutter and using the dart programming language to develop mobile applications.
 - 👯 I’m looking to collaborate on ...Flutter projects
 - 🤔 I’m looking for help with ...backend with flutter and php with laravel inclusive
-- 📫 How to reach me: ...https://www.linkedin.com/in/benjamin-rukundo-539ab01a6/
+- 📫 How to reach me: ...rukundob32@gmail.com
-- ⚡ Fun fact: ...Really like getting to learn new things in technology and putting them to it to use and a php enthusiast.
+- ⚡ Fun fact: ...Really like getting to learn new things in technology and putting them to it to use and a php enthusiast. learning and striving to make a difference

 ------------------------
 <summary>☎️ <b>Get in touch a<b></summary>